allegroai/clearml-server/README.md

 New releases will include new pre-built Docker images.
 When we release a new version and include a new pre-built Docker image for it, upgrade as follows:

+* Upgrading your docker-compose installation

-1. Shut down and remove each of your Docker instances using the following commands:
+    * Shut down the docker containers

-    * Using Docker-Compose

     ```bash
     $ docker-compose down
     ```

+    * We highly recommend backing up your data directory before upgrading
+    (see **Step ii** in the Manual Docker upgrade)

+    * Spin up the docker containers, it will automatically pull the latest trains-server build
+    ```bash
+    $ docker-compose up
+    ```

+    * In case of a docker error: "...
+The container name "/trains-???" is already in use by ..."
+      Try removing deprecated images with:
+      ```bash
+      $ docker rm -f $(docker ps -a -q)
+      ```

-    * Manual Docker launching
+* Manual Docker upgrade
+    1. Shut down and remove each of your Docker instances using the following commands:

         ```bash
         $ sudo docker stop <docker-name>